Reward Evolution with Graph-of-Thoughts: A Bi-Level Language Model Framework for Reinforcement Learning: EXPERIMENTS

 \subsection{Results and Analysis}

-For evaluation, we report the success rates on 10 tasks over 4 different random seeds from RoboGen to compare the performance of the upgraded reward functions generated by our RE-GoT framework against the original reward functions provided by RoboGen.
+For evaluation, we report success rates across 10 tasks from RoboGen over 4 random seeds with 10 trials per seed (40 trials per task in total), comparing the performance of the evolved reward functions generated by RE-GoT against the original baselines provided by RoboGen.
 This comparison highlights the impact of our framework in enhancing reward design for general robotic manipulation tasks, which is shown in Table~\ref{tab:robogen_success_rate}.
 We also evaluate four reward functions generated by T2R in zero-shot settings, as well as the best hyperparameter combinations produced by SA.
 Their performances are compared with ours in terms of success rate and average episode length, as shown in Fig.~\ref{fig:maniskill_success_rate}.